BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 As `announced previously <../20220215-bv-brc-public-beta.html>`_, `PATRIC <https://www.patricbrc.org>`_, the bacterial BRC, and `IRD <https://www.fludb.org>`_ / `ViPR <https://www.viprbrc.org>`_, the viral BRCs, are being merged into the new `Bacterial and Viral Bioinformatics Resource Center (BV-BRC) <https://www.bv-brc.org>`_.
 BV-BRC combines the data, tools, and technologies from these BRCs to provide an integrated resource for bacterial and viral genomics-based infectious disease research.

 For PATRIC users, the migration will be relatively straightforward bacause BV-BRC is built on the PATRIC platform.
-This includes the PATRIC private workspace, so all data and analysis service jobs that have been created in PATRIC are available in the BV-BRC workspace.
+This includes the PATRIC private workspace, so all data and analysis service jobs that have been stored and created in PATRIC are available in the BV-BRC workspace.
 PATRIC users can use the same login credentials in BV-BRC.

 New Features
 ------------